jSoboil/jSoboil.github.io/rambles.md

 $$a\times (b\times c) = (a\times b)\times c$$

-This leads to to the existence of an identity for muliplication rules...
+This leads to to the existence of an identity for multiplication rules...

 #### Property 6: the existence of a multiplicative identity
 If $$a$$ is any number, then